Saving on Pet Care

 If you have a fixed income, consider speaking to your local animal shelter.
 Some of them have clinics with reduced fees for vet visits and commonly used medications for lower income families.

-Also ask around for more information on vets in your area.
-A good vet can save you money if they can diagnose the problem early.
 Don’t be afraid to ask the vet if you can workout a payment plan.
 Some are willing to work with you if you’re upfront.

 Keep Your Pet Up to Date on Vaccinations

 Some cities sponsor events that offer vaccinations at lower than normal costs.
-Take advantage of such programs.

 Vaccination Recommendations for Cats